azureblue/cec/README.md

 There are four parameters (with their default values) that control the split mode:
 `split.depth = 8` , `split.tries   = 5`, `split.limit   = 100`, `split.initial.starts = 1`.
 The description of those parameters is provided in the package manual.
+Using `nstart` parameter, the whole procedure, from start to end (initial clustering and splitting), can be repeated multiple times.
+In this, case we can also use multiple threads (`threads` parameter).

 An example usage is presented  below:
 ```R